-Upload a copy of the Actual Pandemic Revenue report and support from your accounting records, including the 21-month pandemic actual revenue total, into your application in the Documents section of the TN Arts Commission online grants system.
+Upload a copy of the Actual Pandemic Revenue report(s) and support from your accounting records-into your application in the Documents section of the TN Arts Commission online grants system.
 Be sure the spreadsheet or report clearly shows the name of your organization and the time period of the revenues.
 Include a contact name, email and phone # in case of questions.
-If you run multiple reports to cover the 21-month period, make sure each report is clearly marked so that the information is easy to follow for an external reviewer.
+If you run multiple reports to cover the 21-month and 12-month periods, make sure each report is clearly marked so that the information is easy to follow for an external reviewer.